Graduate Theological Union

 - New Media and Islam

 - African Creative Expressions of the Divine, with Kortright Davis, ed.
-(Howard University School of Divinity, 1991).
+Washington, DC: Howard University Press, 1991.

 - Farajajé-Jones, Elias.
-In Search of Zion: The Spiritual Significance of Africa in Black Religious Movements.
-Peter Lang, 1990.
+In Search of Zion: The Spiritual Significance of Africa for Three Black Religious Movements.
+Bern: Peter Lang, 1990.